 It is not yet known how many Northern Ireland students will be able to study for free at Scottish universities.

 A Scottish Government spokesman said: "Universities are still processing thousands of applications from students, following the publication of Highers and A Level results.

-"We will continue to liaise with Universities Scotland and individual institutions around the precise number of students from Northern Ireland who have been accepted to the Scottish system as EU students."'Nothing to pay'
+"We will continue to liaise with Universities Scotland and individual institutions around the precise number of students from Northern Ireland who have been accepted to the Scottish system as EU students."

 For one Belfast student the situation is clear.

 Sophie McCleery will be studying French and Spanish at Edinburgh University for free.
 All the documents she has received confirm that.

 Her mother Stephanie says: "The University of Edinburgh says she is EU and as such her fee rate is £1,820.

 "We also have a letter from the student awards agency in Scotland telling us that they will be paying the £1,820 on her behalf to the university.